Military Mission for Indonesia: Formation

-As more information about the mission became known, so did the interest.
-However, recruitment in Indonesia did not yield enough candidates.
-Due to the military-political difficulties encountered during the implementation of the RTC agreement, the composition of the provisional mission strongly urged the replacement of KNIL personnel as soon as possible by the deployment of personnel from the Netherlands.
-Since the cooperation and mutual understanding between the mission members and the Indonesian soldiers developed favorably, the initial distrust of the Indonesian supreme command towards the former KNIL soldiers has faded into the background.
-At the second ministerial conference of the Dutch-Indonesian Union (November 29, 1950) the final mission was established by joint decision.
+Interest grew as the specifics of the mission were defined, but recruitment in Indonesia did not yield enough candidates.
+Due to military-political difficulties that arose during the implementation of the RTC agreement, replacing personnel from the former Royal Netherlands East Indies Army (Koninklijk Nederlands-Indisch Leger, KNIL) now serving in the VNMM with personnel from the Netherlands as quickly as possible became a priority.
+As cooperation and mutual understanding between the mission members and the TNI developed favorably, the initial distrust of the Indonesian high command towards the former KNIL soldiers faded into the background.